 - Are my readers likely to have an emotional response to my work?

 - What do I want my readers to do, think, or feel?

 If you don’t define words and concepts that your readers need to understand your document, then your writing will be unsuccessful.
-Transforming a writer-centered draft into an audience-centered draft can be one of the most important challenges you face as a writer.
+Transforming a writer-centered draft ian reader-centered draft can be one of the most important challenges you face as a writer.
 All of us, no matter how educated, can have difficulties getting inside someone else’s shoes.
 Audience awareness is one of the major keys to effective writing.